aetperf/aetperf.github.io/_posts/2021-09-03-Built-in-Expectations-in-Great-Expectations.md

 assert expect.success
 ```

-Note that some of the Expectations do not take the `row_condition` argument:
+Some of the Expectations do not take the `row_condition` argument:
 - `expect_column_to_exist`
 - `expect_table_columns_to_match_ordered_list`
 - `expect_table_column_count_to_be_between`